David Lynch's unrealized projects: Dune II

 Lynch had planned to follow his adaptation of Dune with a sequel based on Dune Messiah.
 According to Lynch, he was more than halfway done with the script when he heard that it was not going to get the green light:

 I was really getting into Dune II.
 I wrote about half the script, maybe more, and I was really getting excited about it.
 It was much tighter, a better story.

 A partial script of Dune II developed by Lynch with notes by Frank Herbert was discovered in summer 2023 at Herbert's archives at California State University, Fullerton.
 Based on the novel, the film had some differences from the novel's story, much like the first film had.
 After the critical and commercial failure of Dune, the sequel did not proceed.

-The Happy Worker

-After the completion of Blue Velvet, Lynch gave his editor Duwayne Dunham the script for a film he wrote called The Happy Worker, wanting him to direct it.
-It was based on a stage play by S. E. Feinberg.
-According to Bobcat Goldthwait, whom Lynch had approached to play the lead role, the film centers on a bunch of people who are digging a hole, and when one man questions why, he gets promoted to management.
-Afterward, "everybody resents him and his whole life goes to hell and then at the end of the movie he starts digging his own hole."
-Lynch apparently began scouting locations and found a "giant hole in Mexico that he liked" and wanted to use for the production.
-The project was developed over three decades.
-By 2018, it was reported that The Happy Worker had finally began production in Utah with a cast including Josh Whitehouse, Thomas Haden Church, and Colm Meaney.
-The film was finally released in 2025 under the title Legend of the Happy Worker.
-Though Lynch's initial script was not ultimately used, he is posthumously credited as an executive producer.

 Red Dragon

-Following Blue Velvet, Lynch briefly developed a film version of Thomas Harris's Red Dragon for Dino De Laurentiis, but decided to drop the project, citing distaste for working on another major studio film, which he said has "no redeeming qualities".
+Lynch briefly developed a film version of Thomas Harris's Red Dragon for Dino De Laurentiis, but decided to drop the project, citing distaste for working on another major studio film, which he said has "no redeeming qualities".
 The film was eventually made and titled Manhunter, released in 1986.

+The Trial

+In a 1986 interview, Lynch told David Chute that if German author Franz Kafka had written a script for a crime picture, he would direct it without hesitation; before adding that he'd like to someday adapt Kafka's The Trial for the bigscreen.